gateio/gateapi-go/docs/MultiCollateralLoanApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
-    type_ := "collateral" // string - Currency types: collateral - collateral currency, borrow - borrowing currency.
+    type_ := "collateral" // string - Currency type: collateral - Collateral currency, borrow - Borrowing
-    currency := "BTC" // string - When specifying collateral currencies, you can use commas to separate multiple currencies; for borrowing currencies, only one currency can be provided.
+    currency := "BTC" // string - When it is a collateral currency, multiple currencies can be passed separated by commas;when it is a borrowing currency, only one currenc

     result, _, err := client.MultiCollateralLoanApi.ListUserCurrencyQuota(ctx, type_, currency)
     if err != nil {